-Note The PropagationContext can be obtained from an existing transaction using the CosTransactions:Coordinator::get_txcontext() method described in "Obtaining transaction information" on page 74.
+The PropagationContext can be obtained from an existing transaction using the CosTransactions:Coordinator::get_txcontext() method described in "Obtaining transaction information".

 Gaining control of a transaction with the control object

 The Control interface allows an application to obtain the Terminator and Coordinator object references in order to explicitly manage or propagate a transaction context.
 An object supporting the Control interface is associated with one specific transaction.